ba-st/Willow/CONTRIBUTING.md

 The master branch should always contain a releasable version, so all the test cases must be passing.
 The released versions are managed as tags using the GitHub releases support.
 1. The following code changes should be made before the release:
  - Update version number in `package.json`
+ - If there was changes in WillowNamespaceFileMetadataLibrary file contents (there's a test checking that using the hash)
    - Update version number in `WillowNamespaceFileMetadataLibrary class>>version`
    - Fix the test cases related to version numbers
 2. Merge this changes to master
 3. Edit the release draft, add any missing info about the release and publish it
+4. Move the major tag to point to the new released version commit
-4. Make the public announcement
+5. Make the public announcement

 ### Useful References: